 - 1. The study staff will be notified immediately if all samples cannot be obtained. - 2.
 The phlebotomist or nurse will record the date and time the sample(s) were drawn as well as other required fields in Epic.
-The phlebotomist or nurse will also record the date, time and their initials on each tube being sent to McLendon Labs and record the date, time and their initial on the label on the outside of the biohazard bag.
-If applicable, the phlebotomist or nurse will record any necessary information on kit lab slips provided by the study team. - 3.
+The phlebotomist or nurse will also record the date, time and their initials on each tube being sent to McLendon Labs. - 3.
+For kit labs, the phlebotomist or nurse will record the date, time, initials and total volume on the label on the outside of the biohazard bag.
+If applicable, the phlebotomist or nurse will also record the date, time and initial on kit lab slips provided by the study team. - 4.
 Specimens to be sent to the McLendon Laboratory are to be placed in biohazard bags taking care to close the bag tightly and ensuring that all samples are enclosed securely and are free of contaminants.
 The phlebotomist or nurse will then tube the labs to the appropriate laboratory tube station.
-In the event the tube station is "offline," the phlebotomist or nurse will transport the specimens to the lab. - 4.
-If kit labs are obtained, the tubes will be placed on the "Completed Kit Labs" bucket located in the Specimen Processing & Storage room for the coordinator to pick up and/or process. - 5.
-The study coordinator will be responsible for utilizing the centrifuge to spin specimens for kit labs and ensure specimens are mailed as needed. - 6.
+In the event the tube station is "offline," the phlebotomist or nurse will transport the specimens to the lab. - 5.
+If kit labs are obtained, the tubes will be placed on the "Completed Kit Labs" bucket located in the Specimen Processing & Storage room for the coordinator to pick up and/or process. - 6.
+The study coordinator will be responsible for utilizing the centrifuge to spin specimens for kit labs and ensure specimens are mailed as needed. - 7.
 The phlebotomist or nurse should then chart that a subject's blood draw occurred on the "Clinical Research Blood Drawing Log" by using a provided label or writing the subject's full name and date of birth on the log with the date and time the sample was collected.
 The phlebotomist or nurse's initials should also be noted as well as the volume drawn and the number and type of tubes.
-This log will be kept for 1 year from the date of service and then placed in the Shred-It Bin.
+This log will be kept for 2 years from the date of service and then placed in the Shred-It Bin. - F. Any deviations from these phlebotomy procedures must be reported to the Charge Nurse or the Director of Nursing so appropriate documentation can be filed.